About Shoreditch

 By Tube

-You can take the Central, Circle, District, Hammersmith & City, Metropolitan, or Northern line to Liverpool Street station.
+You can take the Central, Circle, District, Hammersmith & City, Metropolitan or Northern line to Liverpool Street Station.

 By rail

-Overground trains and national rail services come into London Liverpool Street.
+Overground trains and National Rail services come into London Liverpool Street.
 You can also get the train direct from both Heathrow and Stansted international airports.

 By bus